superrbstudio/kunstmaan-social-media/README.md

 The KunstmaanSocialMediaBundle makes working with social media feeds and the KunstmaanBundles CMS easier.

-Currently supports Instagram, Twitter and Tumblr , will support Facebook, Vimeo and YouTube.
+Currently supports Instagram, Tumblr, Twitter and Vimeo , will support Facebook and YouTube.

 ## Installation